Kauwela 2024 Program Updates

 For Current Kamehameha Schools Hawai‘i Students

-Students should complete registration online via KS Connect.
-KS Connect windows will open at 7 a.m. on the first day, January 4, 2022 for current grade K-7 and 11 students with staggered registration windows for current grade 8-10 students.
-Registration will officially close at 4 pm on the last day of the registration period, February 15, 2022.
-Applicants who complete the online registration will be notified automatically of conditional enrollment or wait list status.
-Enrollment is based on the date and time your child’s application is completed in KS Connect.
-The KS Connect registration system will inform you if you have a confirmed seat in a course or are waitlisted.
-Students who have a confirmed seat in their desired course need not waitlist for alternate courses.
+Students should complete registration online via Infinite Campus (IC).
+IC windows will open at 8am on the first day, January 2, 2024 for current grade 1-7 students with staggered registration windows for current grade 8-11 students.
+Registration will officially close at 4 pm on the last day of the registration period, February 15.
+Applicants who complete the online registration will be able to view their schedules in the registration portal.
+Enrollment is based on the date and time your child’s application is completed in IC.

 KSK, KSM and OTR students may apply and will be scheduled based on seat availability once the initial KSH seats have been scheduled, and by the date/time application is received complete.
-Please apply as early as January 4, 2022 via the admissions portal at http://www.ksbe.edu/apply and indicate you are currently attending KS Kapālama, KS Maui, or OTHER and type in OTR followed by current school name, respectively.
+Please apply as early as January 2, 2024 via the admissions portal at http://www.ksbe.edu/apply and indicate you are currently attending KS Kapālama, KS Maui, or OTHER and type in OTR, followed by current school name, respectively.

 For Non-KS Hawai‘i Students

-The online 2022 Admissions & Financial Aid application will be open at 8am on January 4 and available from January 4, 2022 through February 15, 2022 at http://www.ksbe.edu/apply .
+The online 2024 Admissions & Financial Aid application will open at 8am on January 2 and is available from January 2, 2024 through February 15, 2024 at http://www.ksbe.edu/apply .
 You may apply for financial aid at the same time that you apply for Summer School.

-Kamehameha students who are currently receiving financial aid for the 2021–2022 school year DO NOT need to complete a summer school financial aid application.
-Families were notified of their eligibility for summer financial aid in their school year financial aid notification letter.
+Kamehameha students who are currently receiving financial aid for the 2023–2024 school year DO NOT need to complete a summer school financial aid application.
+Families will be notified of their eligibility for summer financial aid in December.

-Kamehameha students who would like to apply for summer financial aid but did not apply for financial aid for the 2021-2022 school year will need to contact the KS Oʻahu Resource center at (808) 534-8080 or call toll free at 1-800-842-4682, then press 2 for financial aid application availability.
+Kamehameha students who would like to apply for summer financial aid, but did not apply for financial aid for the 2023-2024 school year, will need to contact the KS Oʻahu Resource center at (808) 534-8080 or call toll free at 1-800-842-4682, then press 2 for financial aid application availability.

 Students who are awarded financial aid, and later decide not to attend the summer program must notify the Kula Kauwela office immediately in writing by submitting a withdrawal form to allow waitlisted students the opportunity to enroll.
 Parents failing to provide timely notice to the Kula Kauwela office may be charged a withdrawal fee and may be given lower priority when registering for future summer programs.